Charge Transfer and $dd$ excitations in AgF$_{2}$: Methods

 To obtain a compact specimen of AgF$_2$ for optical measurements, an explosion compaction procedure was applied as described in Appendix~\ref{sec:app1}.
 Sample cylinder was cut into ca. 2~mm thin hard compact wafers which were fine polished inside the glovebox using diamond paper before performing any optical measurements.

-Samples were loaded inside the cryostat chamber using an inert gas filled glove bag and with an active flow of gas, while attempting to conclude loading within a maximum 2~min., followed by evacuation of the sample chamber to ultra high vacuum (UHV).
-No visual changes of the sample surface could be seen, testifying to successful loading without any chemical deterioration of the sample.
+Samples were loaded inside the cryostat chamber using an inert gas filled glove bag and with an active flow of gas, with a loading period of a few minutes, followed by evacuation of the sample chamber to ultra-high vacuum (UHV).
+No visual changes of the sample surface could be seen, testifying the successful loading without any chemical deterioration of the sample.